dstaulcu/SplunkKOHelper/README.md

 # SplunkKOHelper
-Job aide to help transition splunk reports and dashboards to support splunk app for windows v5
+Powershell script to orchestrate identification and correction of reports and dashboards requring updates to support Splunk app for Windows v5 deployment.

 Synopsis:
 -----------------------------------

 Employs Splunk REST API to find searches and views having legacy wineventlog sourcetype references.
-User can select one or more searches to review.
+User can select one or more knowledge objects to review.

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap1.JPG)

-Source changes are drafted and line changes are are displayed in windiff application.
+Transformations are drafted automatically and differences are displayed in windiff application.
 Note, if the transformation was not perfect, you can edit the right side file through windiff to fine tune changes.

 ![alt tag](https://github.com/dstaulcu/SplunkKOHelper/blob/master/screencaps/snap2.JPG)